The Craziest Met Gala Moments You Didn’t See

 Who else but @badgalriri could pair a custom @maisonmargiela by John Galliano mitre and a minidress?
 She strutted among the statues of the Greek and Roman galleries. #metgala Directed by @bardiazeinali DP @kellyjeffrey Movement @mettenarrative Steadicam @yoshisteadiop Production @prodn_artandcommerce Edit & Post Production @modern.post Music @depechemode

 Rihanna always slays the red carpet at the Met Gala but this year, Rhi Rhi did not come to play.
-Robed in an intricately beaded Maison Margiela number, the singer did a quick promo for the event (and possibly the new season of HBO’s The Young Pope) strutting her stuff to Depeche Mode.
+Robed in an intricately-beaded Maison Margiela number, the singer did a quick promo for the event (and possibly the new season of HBO’s The Young Pope) strutting her stuff to Depeche Mode.
 You may now pray at the altar of Rihanna.

 John Boyega Launched A #MetTakeover